Nevada Department of Education logo

 1. Key personnel would include fiscal staff, Accountability Lead, etc.

-13. Agency returned 10% or more of grant funding in previous year - including IELCE, or any portion of State funds.
+13. Agency returned any portion of State funds.

 15. The grantee failed to follow through with technical assistance recommendations provided by the State office in the previous fiscal year.